 Knowledge Base and Memory

 Metateam has two systems for retaining what your agents learn: the Knowledge Base (curated, deliberate) and Memory (automatic, extracted from sessions).
-Both feed into context injection — the mechanism that gives agents relevant knowledge at the start of every session.
+Both feed into the context block that metateam start produces at session start, giving agents relevant knowledge before any prompt is processed.

 Knowledge Base